apache/dubbo-kubernetes/.github/ISSUE_TEMPLATE/dubbo-kube-issue-report-template.md

 ---
-name: Dubbo-Admin issue report template
+name: dubbo-kube issue report template
-about: If you would like to report a issue to Dubbo-Admin, please use this template.
+about: If you would like to report a issue to dubbo-kube, please use this template.

 ---

 - [ ] I have searched the [issues](https://github.com/apache/dubbo-kubernetes/issues) of this repository and believe that this is not a duplicate.
-- [ ] I have checked the [REAMDE](https://github.com/apache/dubbo-kubernetes/blob/develop/README.md) of this repository and believe that this is not a duplicate.
+- [ ] I have checked the [REAMDE](https://github.com/apache/dubbo-kubernetes/blob/master/README.md) of this repository and believe that this is not a duplicate.

 ### Environment

-* Dubbo Admin version: xxx
+* dubboctl or control-plane version: xxx
-* Registry center detail (type and version): xxx
 * Operating System version: xxx
-* Java version: xxx
+* Go version: xxx
+* Other information: xxx

 ### Steps to reproduce this issue